PMC/moviestore-lab/README.md

 ## API

-In the root of this project you need to create a file called ".env" and put the following in it
+In the root of this project you need to create a file called ".env" and put the following in it:
 <code>
 API_SECRET_TOKEN = "YOUR API FROM TMDB.org"
 </code>